ModUDuke/Causal-Inference-Introduction/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:50d28d8b25
 ## Soggy Cereal 1.b - Units of Analysis
 Puritan Wheat generates some data from a sample of individual flakes in a box of TechnoCrunch and from a box of its competitor's cereal, NeoPuff's.
-TechnoCrunch intends to examine the average time it takes for each flake to become soggy.
+Puritan Wheat intends to examine the average time it takes for each flake to become soggy.
 What is the unit of analysis in this study?

 *** =instructions
 - The brand of cereal.